-Based on our understanding of the Company/industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK regulatory principles, such as those governed by the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA), and unsuitable or prohibited business practices, and we considered the extent to which non-compliance might have a material effect on the Group Solvency and Financial Condition Report.
+Based on our understanding of the Company/industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK regulatory principles, such as those governed by the Prudential Regulatory Authority (PRA) and the Financial Conduct Authority (FCA), and unsuitable or prohibited business practices, and we considered the extent to which non-compliance might have a material effect on the Group Solvency and Financial Condition Report.
 We also considered those laws and regulations that have a direct impact on the Group Solvency and Financial Condition Report such as PRA rulebook applicable to Solvency II firms.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the Group Solvency and Financial Condition Report (including the risk of override of controls), and determined that the principal risks were related to inappropriate journals entries to own funds, and management bias in accounting estimates and judgmental areas, for example, technical provisions and Solvency Capital Requirement.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the Group Solvency and Financial Condition Report (including the risk of override of controls), and determined that the principal risks were related to inappropriate journals entries to own funds, and management bias in accounting estimates and judgemental areas, for example, technical provisions and Solvency Capital Requirement.
 Audit procedures performed included:

-- Discussions with the Board, management, internal audit, senior management involved in the Risk and Compliance function and the Company's legal function, including consideration of known or suspected instances of non compliance with laws and regulation and fraud; - For the principal risks noted above, designing audit procedures to respond to the risk, recognising that the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting in error, as fraud may involve deliberate concealment by, for example forgery or international misrepresentations, or through collusion; - Reviewing correspondence between the Company and the PRA and FCA in relation to compliance with laws and regulations, - Reviewing relevant Board meeting minutes including those of the Audit Committee, Board Committees, Risk Committee and the Actuarial Committee; - Procedures relating to the significant assumptions made in the actuarial reserving methodology; and - Review of internal audit reports, compliance reports and whistleblowing reports in so far as they related to non-compliance with laws and regulations and fraud.
+- Discussions with the Board, Audit Committee, management, internal audit, senior management involved in the Risk and Compliance function and the Company's legal function, including consideration of known or suspected instances of non-compliance with laws, regulation and fraud; - For the principal risks noted above, designing audit procedures to respond to the risk, recognising that the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting in error; this includes testing the Solvency II adjusting journals; - Reviewing correspondence between the Company and the PRA and FCA in relation to compliance with laws and regulations, - Reviewing relevant Board meeting minutes including those of the Audit Committee, Board Committees, Risk Committee and the Actuarial Committee; - Procedures relating to the significant assumptions made in the actuarial reserving methodology; and - Review of internal audit reports, compliance reports and whistleblowing reports in so far as they related to non-compliance with laws and regulations and fraud.